Cocoa prices are soaring. Will it affect your Valentine’s Day chocolate? - Local News 8

 Billy Roberts, senior food and beverage economist at CoBank, said in a report earlier this month that retail chocolate prices are up about 17% over two years and will continue to rise.

 “Cocoa prices are hitting chocolate candy manufacturers really hard,” Roberts told CNN.
-“And it looks like it’s not necessarily going to subside anytime.”
+“And it looks like it’s not necessarily going to subside anytime soon.”

 The Supreme Valentine’s Day Sweet